zizooboats/code-challenge/README.md

 The `json` dataset is included in this repository.

-You can use any libraries you consider necessary for the successful implementation of the project, but ensure that you application meets the requirements.
+You can use any library you consider necessary for the successful implementation of the project, but ensure that your application meets the requirements.

 ## Requirements